Back to School Boredom

 • Window Perches: Allow your cat access to a perch in front of a window so they can watch the outside world.

 • Bags/Decorated Boxes: Cats are curious creatures and love exploring paper bags and boxes.
-You can make boxes more interesting by attaching pipe cleaners, cat toys, etc. Just be sure to cut off handles on bags to ensure your cats don’t get caught.
+You can make boxes more interesting by attaching cat toys.
+Just be sure to cut off handles on bags so your cats don’t get caught.

 • Streamers/Ribbons: Attach or hang strips to fans/vents.
 They can provide loads of entertainment for our feline friends.
 (Supervise cats when playing with streamers or ribbons to ensure they do not choke, swallow or get tangled in them.)